 Face coverings/masks are now required in shops and where food or drink is purchased at a take-away outlet.

 St George’s University areas – Hunter and Jenner Wings

 St George’s University has put in place measures to reasonably manage the risk in these areas.
-The guidance applies to all learning environments such as teaching rooms, library, laboratories offices and other areas that may be entered by the public, NHS Trust staff and University staff.
+The guidance applies to all learning environments such as teaching rooms, library, laboratories, offices and other areas that may be entered by the public, NHS Trust staff and University staff.

 Learning environments and laboratories

-- Once inside your learning environment be that a teaching space, library or laboratory, face coverings must be worn at all times unless otherwise advised.
+- Once inside your learning environment be that a teaching space, library or laboratory, face masks must be worn at all times unless otherwise advised.
 National Restriction guidance.
 For some Laboratory spaces specific operating procedures will be put in place and this may include additional face masks/PPE requirements.
 Staff and students should ensure that they have read and adhere to the guidance for these areas.

 After travelling, especially on public transport, it is essential that you wash your hands thoroughly before starting work.

 Further information can be found here social distancing guidance (see FAQ’s here also).

 Face Masks and Face Coverings

 In the context of the coronavirus (COVID-19) outbreak, a face covering is something which safely covers the nose and mouth.
 You can buy reusable or single-use face coverings.
 You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit round the side of the face.